McDonald's drive-thru armed robbery caught on video as Maryland police look to ID suspect

 Investigators in Maryland have released surveillance video of an armed robbery at a McDonald’s drive-thru window in the hope of identifying the suspect.

 The incident at the fast-food restaurant in Gaithersburg, located about 23 miles outside Washington, D.C., happened just after 1 a.m. on Dec.
-18, the Montgomery County Sheriff’s Office said in a statement.
+18, the Montgomery County Police Department said in a statement.

 VIRGINIA WALMART SHOPLIFTING SUSPECT SHOOTS 3, STEALS PICKUP TRUCK BEFORE CAPTURE: REPORTS